Role Authoring

 LabelValuePurpose

-jackin.role_git_shaThe git commit SHA of the role repo at build timeVersion display and staleness tracking
+jackin.role.git.shaThe short (7-char) git commit SHA of the role repo at build timeVersion display and staleness tracking — compared against the role checkout's HEAD

 Role repositories on GitHub should call the jackin-project/jackin-role-action reusable workflow.
 It handles label injection, Docker layer cache ordering, GitHub API authentication, multi-platform builds (linux/amd64 and linux/arm64), image signing, and manifest assembly automatically.